Notes on the data: Aboriginal and Torres Strait Islander people, age distribution

 - indigenous.gov.au, ABS: 2016 Census shows growing Aboriginal and Torres Strait Islander population; 2017, accessed 8 August 2017.
 Available from: www.indigenous.gov.au/news-and-media/announcements/abs-2016-census-shows-growing-aboriginal-and-torres-strait-islander

 - Australian Bureau of Statistics, Media fact sheet: Census shows increase in Aboriginal and Torres Strait Islander population, Canberra: ABS; 2007, accessed 8 August 2017.
 Available from: www.abs.gov.au/ausstats/

 - Australian Bureau of Statistics.
 Media release, Aboriginal and Torres Strait Islander population nearing 700,000; Canberra: ABS; 2013, accessed 18 October 2013.
 Available from: www.abs.gov.au/ausstats/abs@.nsf/latestProducts/

-Notes: There is a substantial difference between the Census counts of Aboriginal and Torres Strait Islander Australians and the estimated resident population (ERP), adjusted for net undercount as measured by the Post Enumeration Survey undertaken by the ABS (the ERP is 17.5% higher for Australia than the Census count).
-Given this difference, and as the ABS has not released Aboriginal ERP by age at the Indigenous Area level used in the Social Health Atlases, PHIDU has produced an estimated resident population at 2016.
+Notes: There is a substantial difference between the Census counts of Aboriginal and Torres Strait Islander Australians and the estimated resident population (ERP), adjusted for net undercount as measured by the Post Enumeration Survey undertaken by the ABS (the (Aboriginal) ERP is 17.5% higher for Australia than the Census count).
+Given this difference, and as the ABS has not released Aboriginal ERP by age at the Indigenous Area (IARE) level used in the Social Health Atlases, PHIDU has produced an estimated resident population by age and sex at 2016.
 This is of particular importance for the calculation of rates of hospitalisation, mortality etc.